-- So, you'll probably want to set your accommodation up a bit like a hotel.
+You’ll probably want to set your serviced accommodation similar to a hotel.
 You’ll need to furnish it.
-Now, depending upon where you are in the country, and depending upon what your tenant profile is, you may furnish your buy-to-lets, anyway.
+Depending upon where you are in the country and depending upon your tenant profile, you may furnish your buy-to-lets anyway.
 But this is going to vary.
-For example, I have a portfolio in the Northeast of England, and none of my properties in the Northeast are let-furnished.
-The local market doesn’t expect the properties to be let-furnished.
+For example, we know of portfolios in the Northeast of England, and none of the properties in the is let furnished.
+The local market doesn’t expect the properties to be let furnished.

-But it could be that in your area, buy-to-lets are furnished.
+It could be that in your area, buy-to-lets are furnished.
 Regardless of that, you are going to furnish your serviced accommodation.
 You’re going to need to provide all the furniture.
 You might want to put in a nice TV.
-You are going to be providing bedding.
-You're going to be providing towels, tea, coffee, milk and biscuits for your guests for when they arrive, it's a bit like a nice hotel.
-Just think of it, really as being a hotel, and you're providing hotel rooms, because that's the closest equivalent.
+You are going to be providing bedding, towels, tea, coffee, milk and biscuits for your guests when they arrive.
+Just like a nice hotel.

 Like any hotel, you’ll need to clean the rooms and change the linens every time your guests leave.
-Or, if they are for there for longer periods, you'll need to have a cleaner in, and change the linen on a regular basis while your long-term short-term guests are there.
+For longer stays, you could have a cleaner in and change the linen on a regular basis while your long-term short-term guests are there.
 So, you’re going to need to think about: